Kometa-Team/Kometa/docs/config/webhooks.md

   "poster_url": str,            // Collection/Playlist Poster URL if avaiable
   "background": str,            // Base64 Encoded Collection/Playlist Background if no poster_url is found
   "background_url": str,        // Collection/Playlist Background URL if avaiable
-  "additions": [
+  "additions": [                // List of Dictionaries
     "title": str,               // Title of addition
-    "tmdb_id": int              // TMDb ID of addition only appears if it's a Movie "tvdb_id": int              // TVDb ID of addition only appears if it's a Show ],
+    "tmdb_id": int,             // TMDb ID of addition only appears if it's a Movie "tvdb_id": int              // TVDb ID of addition only appears if it's a Show ],
-  "removals": [
+  "removals": [                 // List of Dictionaries
     "title": str,               // Title of removal
-    "tmdb_id": int              // TMDb ID of removal only appears if it's a Movie "tvdb_id": int              // TVDb ID of removal only appears if it's a Show ],
+    "tmdb_id": int,             // TMDb ID of removal only appears if it's a Movie "tvdb_id": int              // TVDb ID of removal only appears if it's a Show ],
-  "radarr_adds": [
+  "radarr_adds": [              // List of Dictionaries
     "title": str,               // Title of the Radarr Add "id":  int                  // TMDb ID of the Radarr Add ],
-  "sonarr_adds": [
+  "sonarr_adds": [              // List of Dictionaries
     "title": str,               // Title of the Sonarr Add "id":  int                  // TVDb ID of the Sonarr Add ]